davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 #### Instructions

-Start by opening up the database file in [Antares](https://antares-sql.app/).
+Start by opening up the database file in DB Browser or [Antares](https://antares-sql.app/).
 Once open, you will find the following schema and quite a bit of data already populated.

 <center><img src="figures/schema.png" width="500px"/></center>